aws-samples/drug-discovery-workflows/assets/workflows/alphafold-multimer/README.md

-# AlphaFold2
+# AlphaFold Multimer

-This repository helps you set up and run AlphaFold2 Monomer on AWS HealthOmics.
+This repository helps you set up and run AlphaFold Multimer on AWS HealthOmics.
 At the end of the configuration, you should be able to run a full end-to-end inference.

-AlphaFold2 requires several steps: at a high level they bundle into:
+AlphaFold-Multimer requires several steps: at a high level they bundle into:
 1. Download and prepare the data
 2. Multisequence alignment (MSA)
 3. Inference